Paul Bloodgood

-Paul Bloodgood (1960 – May 4, 2018) was an artist and gallery owner who played an iconoclastic role in the New York art world for multiple decades.
-Bloodgood produced predominantly abstract paintings often relating to the works of earlier artists from Jackson Pollock to Paul Cézanne.
-He co-founded the AC Project Room in Lower Manhattan, and held solo exhibitions in several US cities, including New York, San Francisco, and Washington D.C., and at the Andreas Binder Gallery in Germany.
+Paul Bloodgood (1960 – May 4, 2018) was an American artist and gallery owner who played an iconoclastic role in the New York art world for multiple decades.
+Bloodgood produced predominantly abstract paintings, often relating to the works of earlier artists from Jackson Pollock to Paul Cézanne.
+He co-founded the AC Project Room in Lower Manhattan and held solo exhibitions in several US cities, including New York, San Francisco, and Washington D.C., and at the Andreas Binder Gallery in Germany.
 His group exhibitions included shows at the Saatchi Gallery in London.
 He was a 2009 Guggenheim Fellow.